 Since she wanted to be very independent with this baking project, so we headed over to Walmart and grabbed the new Pillsbury Gluten-Free Vanilla Cupcake Mix and Vanilla Marshmallow frosting.

 This makes it very economical and convenient, allowing her to spend more time on all her fancy decorating.
-Now, you guys know how much I love making cakes, cupcakes and frostings from scratch, but sometimes it’s nice to be able to whip up something quickly and saving a little money, too.
-Walmart is a great place to stock-up on these Pillsbury Gluten-Free products.
+Now, you guys know how much I love making cakes, cupcakes, and frostings from scratch, but sometimes it's nice to be able to whip up something quickly and save a little money, too.
+Walmart is a great place to stock up on these Pillsbury Gluten-Free products.